bloominstituteoftechnology/Precourse/Lesson6-HTML-CSS/homework/homework-readme.txt

 III.
 Create an external style sheet and import all of our previous style rules into the new stylesheet.
   A. Find styles.css file in this folder.
   B. COPY all of your style rules to this new file.
 (Do not include the style tags!)
-  C. Place: <!-- in front of your first style tag.
+  C. Place:  <!--in front of your first style tag.
   D. Place: --> after your closing style tag.

 IV.
 Add, Commit and push your work to your github account.